-Maybe our 10 healthy meal ideas for toddlers are not the easiest meals that you can put together in 10 minutes like sandwich, crackers or raw fruit and veggies.
-They do take a little bit of effort (not too much) but if you want to invest some time on your kid’s health, one of the best ways is offering them nutritious homecooked food.
-Both my husband and I have a full-time job apart from building the blog as a side project.
+Maybe our 10 healthy meal ideas for toddlers are not the easiest meals that you can put together in 10 minutes like sandwiches, crackers, or raw fruit and veggies.
+They do take a little bit of effort (not too much) but if you want to invest some time in your kid's health, one of the best ways is offering them nutritious homecooked food.
+Both my husband and I have a full-time jobs apart from building the blog as a side project.
 We try to get a balance between healthy-nutritious meals without spending hours in the kitchen.

 What to expect from our 10 meal ideas for toddlers.

-- Our 10 healthy meal ideas for toddlers contain fresh fruits and vegetables, plant-based protein and most of them contain pulses which are a great source of iron and fibre.
+- Our 10 healthy meal ideas for toddlers contain fresh fruits and vegetables, and plant-based protein and most of them contain pulses which are a great source of iron and fiber.
 The only fats included in our meals are unsaturated natural fats such as avocado or olive oil.